rh-ecosystem-edge/kernel-module-management/docs/mkdocs/documentation/day1_limited_option.md

 `make day1-utility`

 Utility uses the following flags:
-`-image <string>`: container image that contains kernel module .ko file.
+- `machine-config <string>`: name of the machine config to create.
-`-kernel-module <string>`: name of the OOT module to load.
+- `machine-config-pool <string>`: name of the machine config pool to use.
-`-machine-config <string>`: name of the machine config to create.
+- `image <string>`: container image that contains kernel module .ko file.
-`-machine-config-pool <string>`: name of the machine config pool to use.
+- `kernel-module <string>`: name of the OOT module to load.
-`-in-tree-module-to-remove <string>`: in-tree kernel module that should be removed prior to loading the oot module.
+- `in-tree-modules-to-remove <string>`: in-tree kernel modules (comma-separated) that should be removed prior to loading the oot module.
-`-worker-image <string>`: kernel-management worker image to use.
+- `worker-image <string>`: kernel-management worker image to use.
 If not passed, a default value will be used.
-`-firmware-files-path <string>`: path to the firmware files inside the module image.
+- `firmware-files-path <string>`: path to the firmware files inside the module image.

 The first 4 flags are mandatory, but the last 2 are optional.
 They correspond to the parameters of the API